frxstrem/cain/README.md

+> **Note!** This crate is experimental and under development.
+It may include bugs that alter the behavior of your code
+> in unexpected ways.
+You should review the expanded code from the macro before use, and report any bugs you may find
+> to the bug tracker at https://github.com/frxstrem/cain/issues.

 The [`cain!`] macro is a macro that rewrites sequential Rust branch statements into nested branches.

 This can be useful in cases where you want to have branches with different types